0x2E757/PromiseExt/README.md

 `race` — basically same functionality as per regular promise `race` method, but will try to cancel promises if any of them will fail;

 `wrap` — can be used to wrap regular promise into PromiseExt;

+`resolve` — returns resolved promise with passed value;

+`reject` — returns rejected promise with passed value;

+`timeout` — returns promise that has setTimeout as its initial action, will be resolved with second argument;